 This low glycemic index chart shows the soups, the oriental cuisine and the protein foods that do NOT raise your blood sugar.
 For your convenience we have included an Asian take out food section.

-The soup section of the low glycemic index chart shows soups that may have lots of complex carbs so they are not "low carb soups," but the carbs in them have resistant starch.
+The soup section below shows soups that may have lots of complex carbohydrates so they are not "low carb soups," but the carbs in them have resistant starch which slows down the digestive process.
 As you have learned on this website it is the type of carb that matters for maintaining fat loss!
 You don't need low carbs; you need low glycemic carbs.

 |lentil||curryfish soups without potatoes||gazpacho||Italian minestrone|